ManoManoTech/homer/PLUGIN_RELEASE.md

 ## Introduction

 This document provides instructions on how to use the plugin system to add your own release manager to the Homer project.
-You can create a project containing a `plugins/release` folder which will contain your release manager and build a new Docker image where `plugins/release` will be copied to `dist/plugins`.
+You can create a project containing a `plugins/release` directory which will contain your release manager and build a new Docker image where `plugins/release` will be copied to `dist/plugins`.

 ## Steps to Add a Custom Release Manager